erfunzi/bit-mobile-store/readme.md

 ## 📋 Prerequisites

-Before running the project, ensure you have the following installed:
+Before running the project, ensure you have the following installed :

 - Python 3.8+
 - pip (Python package manager)